DANIYANISHIN/M1_Billing_System_App/1_Requirements/README.md

 # INTRODUCTION

-         This project is about Customer Billing System.This project helps the shopkeeper to track the customers information and their product details.
+         This project is about Billing System App.This project helps the shopkeeper to track the customers information and their product details.

-## FEATURES OF CUSTOMER BILLING SYSTEM
+## FEATURES OF BILLING SYSTEM APP

-The Customer Billing System has :

     * Add and maintain records of available products.
     * Add and maintain customer details.